How to Buy Solar Panels

 Installing solar thermal panels will generate free hot water.
 Find out how to make solar thermal panel installation hassle-free.

-Best location for solar panels
+The best location for solar thermal panels

-Planning permission for solar panels
+Planning permission for solar thermal panels

 You won't need planning permission for most domestic solar panels, as long as they respect certain size criteria.
 But exceptions apply for listed buildings, buildings in conservation areas and World Heritage Sites.

-Installing solar panel systems
+Installing solar water-heating systems

-A solar water heating system involves pipe work, a thermostat and a hot water cylinder.
+A solar water-heating system involves pipe work, a thermostat and a hot water cylinder.

-You can add solar water heating panels to most existing hot water systems.
-Although you'll usually need to add an additional cylinder for pre-heated water, or change your existing cylinder for one with a twin coil.
+You can add solar water-heating panels to most existing hot-water systems.
+Although, you'll usually need to add an additional cylinder for pre-heated water or change your existing cylinder for one with a twin coil.

 To find out which boilers are the most reliable, take a look at our boiler reviews.

-Maximising solar water heating efficiency
+Maximising solar water-heating efficiency